Matthew Selby given life sentence for killing sister

 He pleaded guilty to manslaughter by diminished responsibility and was jailed for five years in December 2022.

-This was challenged at the Court of Appeal, with lawyers arguing Selby, of Windermere Crescent, Ashton-under-Lyne, should have received a life sentence.

-Following a hearing, judges increased his sentence to life with a minimum term of three years and four months, minus the time he has already spent in prison.
+The Court of Appeal ruled Selby, of Windermere Crescent, Ashton-under-Lyne, should serve life with a minimum term of three years and four months.

-Selby now has to have his case considered by the Parole Board before he can be released.
+This new sentence will have the amount of time he has already spent in prison deducted from the total and Selby must have his case considered by the Parole Board before he can be released.

 Lord Justice Stuart-Smith said the case was a "tragedy from every perspective and for everyone involved".